Verifiable and Provably Secure Machine Unlearning: Implementation

-To understand the impact of the dataset and the practical applicability of the protocol, we now turn to real-world datasets as listed in Table \ref{table:datasets}.
-To make results comparable, we train all models for 10 epochs with a learning rate of 0.1.
-We split the data into 80:20 train test split.
-Models achieve a test accuracy between 59\,\% and 95\,\%.
-Results are presented in Figure \ref{fig:datasets}.
+\mypar{Benchmark Datasets} To understand the impact of the dataset, we choose several datasets from the PMLB benchmark suite~\cite{romano-21-pmlb} (as considered in related work~\cite{angel-22-efficient} on verifiable computation of numerical optimization problems) and train a linear regression model for all datasets.
+To make results comparable, we train all models for 3 epochs with a learning rate of 0.1.
+As commonly done, we split the data into 80:20 train test split.
+Models achieve a test accuracy between 73\,\% and 92\,\%.

+Results are presented in Appendix \ref{app:scalability-datasets}.
 For all models, we observe a linear dependence between run-time and dataset size.
-As before, the setup costs are much higher than computing the proof.
-This cost, for a dataset with 896 total features (\ie total points $\times$ features), ranges between 13m for linear regression and 1h 25m for the neural network with 4 hidden neurons.
-From this, 3m are spent on Step 1 in Figure~\ref{fig:circuit} (\ie verification of the data commitment); \ie most time is spent on proving the computation itself.
+Generating a proof for the smallest dataset with 600 total features (\ie total points $\times$ features) requires 2m~22s and for the largest dataset with 3,324 total features requires 13m~36s.